 WKU Volleyball: Cavanaugh receives 2017-18 Conference USA Female Athlete of the Year award

-One of the most decorated student-athletes in WKU Volleyball history, Alyssa Cavanaugh has been named the 2017-18 Conference USA Michael L. Slive Female Athlete of the Year, the league office announced.
+One of the most decorated student-athletes in WKU Volleyball history, Alyssa Cavanaugh has been named the 2017-18 Conference USA Michael L. Slive Female Athlete of the Year, the league office announced Friday.
 Across her four years on The Hill, Cavanaugh racked up a total of eight All-American accolades from three different organizations and countless record book revisions to leave a legacy that will not soon be forgotten.

 “We are really excited for Alyssa to be named Conference USA’s Female Student Athlete of the Year,” said Director of Athletics Todd Stewart.
 “This is a tremendous honor, and she is very deserving.
 Alyssa had an incredible career and an incredible senior season of both personal and team success.
 Many times individual awards are a reflection of having great teammates and coaches, and this recognition is very fitting for someone who played a major role in the best four year stretch in our volleyball program’s history.
 This recognition is very much deserved and is a perfect cap to her historic career.”

 Cavanaugh joins WKU Football’s Brandon Doughty (2016) and WKU Softball’s Miranda Kramer (2015) in receiving the prestigious honor to mark the third time in four years a WKU student-athlete claimed Conference USA’s top award.
 In a league filled with talented student-athletes, Cavanaugh is just the second volleyball player to earn C-USA’s Female Athlete of the Year laurel since the honor’s inception following the 2003-04 school year.